mathspp/mathspp/pages/02.blog/building-a-python-compiler-and-interpreter-03-visitor-pattern/item.md

 ===

-# Building a Python compiler and interpreter – 03 arithmetic
+# Building a Python compiler and interpreter – 03 visitor pattern

 This is the third article of the [“Building a Python compiler and interpreter” series][series-link], so make sure you've gone through the first two articles before tackling this one!